flexera-public/policy_templates/compliance/fnms/FNMS_Licenses_At_Risk/README.md

 No actions

 ### Cost
-This Policy Template does not launch any instances, and so does not incur any cloud costs.
+This Policy Template does not incur any additional cloud costs.

 <!-- Image referances -->
 [emailoutput]: images/MailOutput_FNMSLicense.png "email output"